GNOME/niepce/doc/previewer.md

 R(f, params) -> P

-In short the rendering of a file with params always lead to the same result.
+The rendering of a file with params always lead to the same result.
+A digest is calculated (currently a MD5) to quickly invalidate the cache, and is used as a key (the `render` column).

 Note: params always include the dimensions of the output.